fuzzballb/UdacityDDPGProject2/README.md

 **2. increase episode length**

-Next i found that the agent probely needed more time to get to it's goal then de maximum episode length that i specified.
-Thus the agent rarely got to it's goal. and if it dit, it was because it was aleady close.
+Next I found that the agent probaly needed more time to get to it's goal then de maximum episode length that A specified.
+Thus the agent rarely got to it's goal. and if it did, it was because it was already close.
 This was the first time the score excided 1.0.
-Unfortunately it got stuk at around 2.x. not nearly the 30 i needed
+Unfortunately it got stuck at around 2.x. not nearly the 30 i needed

 ![Changed episode length](https://github.com/fuzzballb/UdacityDDPGProject2/blob/master/images/Result2.PNG "Changed episode length")